guihen01/RestApi-JIRA-Lib/README.md

 11. GetServerInfo() : Get informations on Jira server
 12. GetAllProjects() : Get all Jira projects and save the list in 2 files : List-projects.json & List-projects.txt
 13. GetAllUsers() :  Get All Jira user's username (from all groups)  and store the list for each group  in 2 files : List-all-users-from-group.json & List-all-users-from-group.txt ( store it in the current directory).
 Returns a list of objects (objects of type Group) List
-14. GetAllUsersToXL() : Get the list of all Jira users and groups and store the list for each group in 2 files : List-all-users.json & List-all-users.txt & write result to an Excel file.
+14. GetAllUsersToXL() : Get the list of all Jira users and groups and store the list for each group in 2 files : List-all-users.json & List-all-users.txt & write result to an Excel file (List-ALl-UsersGroups.xlsx).
 Returns a list of objects (objects of type Group) List
 15. CreateGroup() : Create a Jira group

-# Pickitem() : routine
+# Pickitem() :method

 a simple routine which retruns a list of groups and/or names and/or emailadresses with string matching
 ![alt text]( https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/PickItems/Result-Screenshots/Capture1.PNG "Logo Title Text 1") "Logo Title Text 1")